 For the majority of people, lying about an event increased their certainty that the event in question did not happen when asked about it later.

-However, 10-16% of the participants appeared to have had their memories altered by their lies because they reported believing that their lies were actually true.
-Researchers believe that in the cases of those people, telling lies wields the same power as the imagination to alter memories.
+However, ten to sixteen percent of the participants appeared to have had their memories altered by their lies because they reported believing their lies were actually true.
+Researchers believe that in those cases telling lies wields the same power as the imagination to alter memories.

 Very clearly imagining events can trick the brain into labeling them as memories.